-In NFM, the NGS sensing is done in the near-IR by the IRLOS (described in 2.1.2.2) on a sources located within a 3.25" radius for the MUSE NFM field centre.
+In NFM, the reference TTS star is sometimes referred to as On-axis Guide Star, OGS.
+It serves more than just tip-tilt sensing and also is used to correct for defocusing.
+To distinguish it from the WFM TTS which is done off-axis, we will call it Natural Guide Star, or NGS.
+NGS sensing is done in the near-IR by the IRLOS (described in 2.1.2.2) on a source located within a 3.35" radius from the MUSE NFM field centre when using an extended source (SEQ.NGS.EXTENDED=T) as IRLOS NGS star, and 5.00" when using a point source (SEQ.NGS.EXTENDED=F) as IRLOS NGS.
 The separation between the science light and the NGS is done with a dichroic mirror in the MUSE fore-optics (see section 2.1.2.2 and Figure 3).

 The LGS wavefront sensors measure the turbulence in each of the four directions.
-The reconstructor optimizes the correction on axis by estimating the turbulence in volume via a tomographic process, then projecting the turbulence profile onto a single deformable mirror in the pupil close to the ground, the DSM (for details on the tomographic reconstruction, see Oberti et al. 2016, SPIE Vol. 9909, p 20).
+The reconstructor optimizes the correction on axis by estimating the turbulence in a volume via a tomographic process, then projecting the turbulence profile onto a single deformable mirror in the pupil close to the ground, the DSM (for details on the tomographic reconstruction, see Oberti et al. 2016, SPIE Vol. 9909, p 20).